What to do if you find kittens

-The Austin Animal Center calls APA when an unweaned kitten comes in and our volunteers immediately transfer the kitten(s) to our Bottle Baby Nursery.
-In 2011, we were able to pull all of them into our program, but because of the drought, we had a record low of kittens that came into the shelter.
+The Austin Animal Center calls APA! when an unweaned kitten comes in and our volunteers immediately transfer the kitten(s) to our Neonatal Kitten Nursery.

 Kittens without a mother

 If the kittens aren’t weaned, and you take them in without a mother, they will require round-the-clock care and routine bottle feeding (every 2-3 hours, even overnight).
-Just google “how to care for unweaned kittens” and you will find a multitude of great resources to help you feed the kittens.
-We have put together a video to show you how to feed unweaned kittens and another video to show you how to transition kittens to gruel.
+Search “how to care for unweaned kittens” and you will find a multitude of great resources to help you feed the kittens.
+You should also watch the following videos:

 Young kittens without their mother need to be kept warm and should not be bathed.